Gravitational waveforms from inspiral compact binaries in Hybrid metric-Palatini gravity: Gravitational waveforms

 It is evident that a straightforward linear relation exists between the breathing $h_b$ and the longitudinal states $h_L$:

 Using this result, we can estimate the ratios between the amplitudes of different polarization states.
-Let us assume that the scalar field has a mass, which approximately equals $m_\phi\sim10^{-18}$ eV \cite{Dyadina2018}, the parameter $\phi_0$ is of order $10^{-5}$ \cite{Leanizbarrutia2017, Dyadina2019} and the frequency of the tensor wave is around 100 Hz.
-Then the amplitude ratio of the scalar breathing polarization to the plus polarization approximately equals:
+Let us consider a black hole-neutron star binary system with component masses $m_{BH}=5 M_\odot$ and $m_{SN}=1.4 M_\odot$, and sensitivities $s_{BH}\sim0.5$ and $s_{NS}\sim0.2$, respectively.
+We also assume that the scalar field has a mass $m_\phi\sim10^{-18}$ eV \cite{Dyadina2018}, the parameter $\phi_0$ is of order $10^{-5}$ \cite{Leanizbarrutia2017, Dyadina2019}, and the frequency of the tensor wave is approximately 100 Hz.
+Under these conditions, the amplitude ratio of the scalar breathing mode to the tensor ``plus'' mode are given by: